OlympusDAO-Education/Documentation/README.md

 ## How do I participate in Olympus?

 There are two main strategies for market participants: staking and bonding.
-Stakers lock their $OHM tokens in return for the protocol profit, while bonders provide locked liquidity in exchange for $OHM tokens after a fixed period of time.
+Stakers stake their $OHM tokens in return for more $OHM tokens, while bonders provide LP or $DAI tokens in exchange for discounted $OHM tokens after a fixed vesting period.

 Governance participants can get involved on our forum and through discussions on our discord.
 We are always looking for new community members to contribute!